dan-ince-aai/AAI-AWS-SAM-Template/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support

-If you encounter any issues or have questions, please open an issue in the GitHub repository.
+If you encounter any issues or have questions, please open an issue in the GitHub repository or contact support@assemblyai.com.